bortiznine/Portfolio-Page/readme.md

 - Javascript isn't required, but you get bonus points for giving it a shot!
 - Your page must be deployed to [Github pages](https://pages.github.com/).
 This is a free hosting service provided by Github.

 > You have not been taught how to deploy to Github Pages.
 That's okay!
 This is an opportunity to learn something new on your own.
-Just follow the instructions [here](https://pages.github.com/).
+Just follow the instructions [here](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site#creating-your-site).
 If you run into any issues, just ask the instructor on lab support.
+If you want to give it a shot go for it, but **we will walk you through GitHub Pages deployment tomorrow**.

 ### Submission